Join our Mailing List and stay up to date on News, Events, and Camp Updates from Camp Moo Gung Hwa!

 Our Programs

 Camp is held every July, typically the 3rd week of the month from Wed – Saturday.
 Camp runs 9am -3pm.
-Each evening there is an optional family event which in the past have included the traditional family gathering at a local Korean resturant, a pool party, roller skating,or bowling.
+Each evening there is an optional family event which in the past has included the traditional family gathering at a local Korean restaurant, a pool party, roller skating, or bowling.

 Prior to camp each year we have held a Children’s Day Celebration in May.
-This is an afternoon to let families get together and catchup, review plans for that years camp, meet new arrivals in the area, and let children reconnect.
+This is an afternoon to let families get together and catch up, review plans for that years camp, meet new arrivals in the area, and let children reconnect.
 Children’s Day is an important traditional Korean celebration each year and has been a fun theme for this event.
-We typically hold this the first or 2nd weekend of May from 3-5pm.
+We typically hold this event in mid-May from 3-5pm.